sburnwal/demo-rbac-app/README.md

 # demo-rbac-app
 Demonstrates JsonWebTokenBased RBAC Implementation

-This is currently in development, please wait till it is dev work is over (and I will remove this message then), thanks for the co-opreation.
+This is currently in development, please wait till the dev work is over (and I will remove this message then), thanks for the co-opreation.